gizemoge/AI4LS_Challenge_2_Task_1/Ehyd/README.md

 <br>

 ### 4. Model Training
-The SARIMAX (Seasonal Autoregressive Integrated Moving Average with eXogenous variables) model is used for forecasting.
-It accounts for both seasonal and non-seasonal factors in the time series data.
+The SARIMAX (Seasonal Autoregressive Integrated Moving Average with eXogenous variables) model is used for forecasting as it accounts for both seasonal and non-seasonal factors in the time series data.

+From the `monthly_dict_85to21` dictionary, 5 years' worth of the data from `'2015_01'` to `'2019_12'` are taken as the train set, and 24 months from `'2020_01'` to `'2021_12'` as the validation set.
+Other start and cut-off dates can also be set.

+After hyperparameter optimization, a **SMAPE score of 0.15** is obtained for the validation set, and this optimized model is selected for the final forecasting.

 ```bash
 model = SARIMAX(